- Although government is traditionally slow to adopt digital tools, many agencies are doing just that for better efficiency and savings.

 Engineers and architects are increasingly comfortable with digital design, which, unfortunately, does not extend to the construction phase.
 This disconnect can compromise fidelity from the digital model to the built work, which leads to lost time and money.

 “You have the design with all the intelligence, all the data of what we’re building, and then we don’t use it anymore because we don’t connect construction,” says Andrew Pangallo, a major projects construction manager with the Indiana Department of Transportation (INDOT).
 “We don’t have the platform to connect it.
 We hand it over, and there’s instantly a drop-off in intelligence and data.
 The human factor, inevitably, leaves some room for error.”

 Communication is key to data fidelity, offering transparent views into workflow for the entire team.
 “You have to find ways to reduce the traditional means of communication,” Pangallo says.
 “When you see these email attachments flying around, it’s not always clear if it’s the most up-to-date version.
 It cuts down that uncertainty and the room for error.”

 Adopting novel technologies means new processes, hierarchies, and relationships—in short, a culture change.
-Clifford’s VDOT developed a four-step pilot process to roll out new platforms into the agency’s culture.
+Clifford’s VDOT developed a four-step pilot process to roll out new digital platforms into the government agency’s culture.